klinhdo/ghc2024/README.md

 - What are some edge cases I should consider for function cancelBooking()?

 **Quest 5: Get some feedback**
+- Pretend to be a senior engineer, what improvements can be made on the function listAvailableRooms().
-- Pretend to be a senior engineer and review the following code for a hotel management system.
+- (Bonus) Pretend to be a senior engineer and review the following code for a hotel management system.
 Please provide feedback on the completeness, correctness, and efficiency of the code.
-- What improvements can be made on the function listAvailableRooms()
+-

 # After the workshop
 ## Survey link